 As per the standard rule, whenever your pawn is on the 5th rank while your opponent’s pawn on the adjacent file moves two squares on its first move, then you have the right to capture that pawn by en passant.

-I have discussed about this in detail in my article: En Passant In Chess: All You need To Know!
+I have discussed this in detail in my article: En Passant In Chess: All You Need To Know!

 The player has the right to promote the pawn to any of those pieces as per their wish.
-There is no restriction regarding choosing only previously captured piece.
+There is no restriction regarding choosing only previously captured pieces.

 To know more about pawn promotion you can check out my article: What Happens When A Pawn Reaches The Other Side?
 (Explained)

 A king can move one square in any direction and it also has a special move called castling.